Nacnano/sds-final-project/DEPLOYMENT_SUMMARY.md

 ## What Was Created

-This repo now ships a full Kubernetes-ready stack for the shrine microservices platform, including the high-availability gateway and frontend bundle you've been testing locally.
+This repository includes a Kubernetes-ready deployment for the shrine discovery microservices platform.

 ### 1. Kubernetes Manifests (k8s/ directory)